FAQs

 When Is Rigid Tape Used?

-Rigid tape, also called sports tape or strapping tape, is used when you want firmer external support.
-It is commonly applied around joints such as the ankle, thumb, wrist, or knee to reduce unwanted motion, protect healing tissues, or improve confidence during sport.
+Rigid tape, also called sports tape or strapping tape, is used when you need firmer support.
+It can help limit unwanted movement around a joint and may improve confidence during sport or higher-load activity.

-Does Kinesiology Tape or Rigid Tape Work Better?
+How Are Kinesiology Tape and Rigid Tape Applied?

 Kinesiology Tape vs Rigid Tape FAQs